Time of Day

 If you are making a cup of loose leaf Earl Grey tea or using an Earl Grey teabag:

-- Prepare your gorgeous T2 teapot, trusty teamaker, or tea mug with infuser with just one scoop of Earl Grey loose leaf tea per cup (or one teabag) for the black tea and bergamot flavours are not faint.
+- Prepare your gorgeous T2 teapot, trusty teamaker, or tea mug with infuser with just one scoop of Earl Grey loose leaf tea per cup (or one teabag) for the black tea and bergamot flavors are not faint.

 - Add boiling water at 100°C, and note the recommended steeping time of 2-3 minutes.

 - Pour from the teapot or teamaker into your most elegant T2 teacup – or remove the tea bag - or remove the infuser from your T2 mug with infuser.

 - Inhale the heavenly aromas and enjoy your cup of Earl Grey tea with milk – just a dainty dash - or take it straight-up black if you prefer!

 Enjoy a little welcome gift from us when you join the Tea Society.

 Learn from our tea sommelier and get the first peek of upcoming ranges.

 Get complimentary gift wrapping, insider offers and discounts.

 Oops!
 We weren’t able to find any results.